AS Saint-Étienne: Ten league titles (1956–1981)

 Under Snella, Saint-Étienne achieved its first honour after winning the Coupe Charles Drago in 1955.
 Two seasons later, the club won its first domestic league title.
 Led by goalkeeper Claude Abbes, defender Robert Herbin, as well as midfielders René Ferrier and Kees Rijvers and striker Georges Peyroche, Saint-Étienne won the league by four points over Lens.
 In 1958, Saint-Étienne won the Coupe Drago for the second time.
 After the following season, in which the club finished sixth, Snella departed the club.
 He was replaced by René Vernier.
 In the team's first season under Vernier, Saint-Étienne finished 12th, the club's worst finish since finishing 11th eight seasons ago.
 In the following season, François Wicart joined the coaching staff.
 In 1961, Roger Rocher became president of the club and quickly became one of the club's chief investors.
 After two seasons under Wicart, Saint-Étienne were relegated after finishing 17th in the 1961–62 season.
-However, Wicart did lead the club to its first Coupe de France title in 1962, alongside co-manager Henri Guérin with the team defeating FC Nancy 1–0 in the final.
+However, Wicart did lead the club to its first Coupe de France title in 1962, alongside co-manager Henri Guérin with the team defeating Nancy 1–0 in the final.
 He also led the club back to Division 1 after one season in the second division, but after the season, Wicart was replaced by Snella, who returned as manager after a successful stint in Switzerland with Servette.